raditya1117/HoneyBadger/python-errors/article.md

 Syntax errors occur due to incorrect indentation, mismatched delimiters, missing punctuation, invalid variable names, or incorrect operators.
 You can avoid syntax errors using the following best practices:

-- Always add required colons `:` after block statements like `if`, `for`, `while`, `def`, and `class`.
+- Always add required colon `:` after block statements like `if`, `for`, `while`, `def`, and `class`.
 - Avoid using reserved keywords such as `class`, `for`, `if`, or `return` as variable names.
 - Always close all the parentheses `()`, brackets `[]`, and braces `{}`.
 - Close all string literals with matching quotation marks `'` or `"`.
 - Follow Python syntax rules and ensure statements are written in the correct format.
-- Maintain consistent indentation, preferably using 4 spaces per indentation level and do not mix tabs and spaces for indentation.
+- Maintain consistent indentation, preferably using 4 spaces per indentation level, and do not mix tabs and spaces for indentation.

-Along with the above practices, you can use IDEs or code editors like PyCharm, Spyder, or VS Code that provide syntax highlighting and linting to detect syntax issues early.
+In addition to the above practices, you can use IDEs or code editors such as PyCharm, Spyder, or VS Code that provide syntax highlighting and linting to detect syntax errors early.

 ## Runtime errors in Python